moskensoap/MUR-packages/README.md

 MUR gives repackaged packages from their offical site and builds `executable wrappers` to run their binaries while maintaining their Windows file structure and installing them in MSYS2.

-MUR provide a package manager named [murpkg](https://github.com/moskensoap/murpkg).
+MUR also provides a package manager named [murpkg](https://github.com/moskensoap/murpkg).

 ## Classes: